-This program for incarcerated women addresses ineffective interpersonal communications and behavior that can lead women to feel helpless about their lives.
-The majority of female offenders have been the victim of abuse.
-In this program women learn to be assertive without trampling the rights of others.
-Participants also address esteem needs.
-Women practice pro-social assertiveness skills by completing homework assignments and interacting with each other and the facilitator:
+This program for incarcerated women promotes interpersonal effectiveness and targets behavior that can lead women to feel helpless about their lives.
+The majority of female offenders are survivors of abuse and struggle with low self-esteem.
+In this program, women learn to be assertive while respecting the boundaries of others.
+Through homework assignments and role-play, women practice skills learned throughout the program.